aliostad/PerfIt/README.md

 **What is PerfIt?**

 PerfIt is a light-weight and generic instrumentation lib for publishing standard instrumentation traces (Performance Counters and ETW events on Windows, LTTng traces on Linux via .NET Core's `EventSource` class, Zipkin traces) or your custom ones.
-Historically, PerfIt woudl only support Performance Counters and ETW, but it publish those if they are supported on the platform it runs.
+Historically, PerfIt would only support Performance Counters and ETW, but it publish those if they are supported on the platform it runs.

 **What are PerfIt packages?**